nagyist/blog/Inbox/Ultimate Knowledge Blob/index.md

+Work on things you really care about.

+Don't take yourself too seriously.

+Keep growing.
+And learning from the people around you.

+Don't be an asshole.

+People will disappoint you.
+Forgive them and move on.
+Or leave.
+Hate takes so much more energy out of you.

+Willpower is not enough – will power is exhaustible, leads to ego depletion.

+Do not just Try Harder – Try smarter.

+Get started – biggest barrier to productivity.

+Time–management – do not practise more, but more deliberately.

+Do not rely on willpower, rely on schedule and planning.

+Give yourself a deadline.

+Measure and document progress.

+Life/year/three-month/month/day goals – review them once a time.

+Goals: measurable and attainable

+Stop thinking and talking about the things you're "going to do" and write it down.

+Write it/wireframe it/share it/prototype it

+Help awesome people do awesome shit.

+• 3 things I want to do
+• 3 things I want to be
+• 3 things I want to have

+Work with smart people
+• You learn more.
+• important, critical feedback
+• Synergy
+• pushing yourself to be smarter and to present yourself well everyday.

+Break the ice with the words possible idea and get discussion started:

+Get most work done early in the morning and late in the evening.

+Do not become slave of system - relax sometime.

+Write
+* Reflect on your life and changes
+* Clarifies your thinking
+* Makes you think from the perspective of the audience
+* Teaches you communicating & persuading skills

 Best way to learn programming – pair with better (and even worse).

 Best way to learn programming – Join community.